-Do you want to have dinner in a 52,000-square-foot Colorado strip mall replica Mexican village having a “fiesta” amidst gun fights and gorilla hijinx and hey let’s catch a puppet show and have some caricatures drawn while we’re at it?
-Then you should check out, Casa Bonita.
+Do you want to have dinner in a 52,000-square-foot Colorado strip mall replica Mexican village having a “fiesta” amidst gunfights and gorilla hijinx, with puppet shows and caricature artists for good measure?
+Then you should check out Casa Bonita.

 The gleaming pink tower of Casa Bonita leaps 85 feet into the air, dwarfing the surrounding nondescript suburban Denver commercial properties.
-The gold-leafed dome on top of the tower terminates in a statue of the last Aztec emperor and the restaurant below can seat 1,000 people at a time and features a holographic monster at the bottom of a wishing well and yes I know this is a lot of incongruous information to process all at once but just relax and enjoy the ride, because you’re at Casa Bonita.
+The gold-leafed dome on top of the tower terminates in a statue of the last Aztec emperor and the restaurant below can seat 1,000 people at a time and features a holographic monster at the bottom of a wishing well.
+If that sounds like a lot of incongruous information, just relax and enjoy the ride: you’re at Casa Bonita.

-First thing you do once you’re inside is you order your meal, then pick it up on a plastic tray cafeteria-style, then head to your table in one of several themed sections (“The Terrace,” “The Vista,” “The Palace,” and so on) and savor your meal while you take in some table magic, or fire juggling, or relentless mariachi music.
+First order your meal, then pick it up on a plastic tray cafeteria-style, then head to your table in one of several themed sections (“The Terrace,” “The Vista,” “The Palace,” and so on).
+Savor your food while you take in some table magic, fire juggling, or relentless mariachi music.
 Welcome to life in “The Most Exciting Restaurant in the World.”

 Don’t get too full, though, as every meal comes with all the delicious, pillowy, housemade sopapillas you care to eat.
 Want seconds or thirds or however-manys while you watch cliff divers somersault from the top of a 30-foot indoor waterfall?
 Just raise the little flag on your table.
 And everybody at your table over the age of two will be entitled to those sopapillas, because everybody over the age of two is required to purchase a meal.
-Hey, you can’t enter El Dorado for free, “amigos.”
-Buy the ticket, take the ride (the “ticket” here is, by all accounts, a totally serviceable dinner).
+Hey, you can’t enter El Dorado for free, amigos.

 After you’re done eating, explore Black Bart’s Haunted Cave — IF YOU DARE! — take some old-timey cowboy photos, and get your skee ball on.
 Watch some more cliff diving.
 Help the Sheriff bust Black Bart himself for pinching sopapillas.
 Hey, did you know that The Fray held the launch party for their second album at Casa Bonita?
 You remember The Fray, right?
 Well, they did.